Skip to main content

 Automation tends to be the first thing businesses look at when evaluating ways to improve processes.
 This is because the promises of automation are vast: decreased human error, fewer repetitive tasks for employees, built-in audit trails, and massive cost savings—but that’s only if you get it right.

 And getting automation right isn’t as easy as just applying it to a workflow and hoping for the best.
-That’s where orchestration tools can help.
-They provide you with a way to manage larger workflows and complex processes, giving you the oversight you need to apply automations where they will have the most impact.
+That’s where orchestration comes in.
+By unifiying data and sytems across your business, orhcestration tools provide you with a way to manage larger workflows and more complex processes, giving you the oversight you need to apply automations where they will have the most impact.

 Let’s go back to our PB&J analogy.
-If process orchestration is the jelly (helping you manage workflows, people, and machines) and automation is the peanut butter (the execution of tasks by machine workers), then process automation is the bread that brings the sandwich (your processes) together.
+If process orchestration is the jelly (helping you manage workflows, people, and machines) and automation is the peanut butter (the execution of tasks by machine workers), then combining them into a unified process orchestration and automation platform that combine is the bread that brings the sandwich (your business processes) together.

-It helps you optimize your business processes from end to end, enabling you to:
+Combining automation with orchestration helps you optimize business processes from end to end, enabling you to:

-• Simplify workflow design with processes that you can build like you would a flow chart, enhance with AI, and store for faster future design.
+• Simplify workflow design with visual proces models that you can build like you would a flow chart.

-• Automate your entire organization by orchestrating people, technologies, and data in an end-to-end process.
+• Automate your workflows by orchestrating people, technologies, and data in an end-to-end process.

-• Improve process performance with the ability to track and analyze key performance indicators, inefficiencies, regulatory changes, and other trends to act quickly and adapt effectively.
+• Improve process performance with the ability to track and analyze key performance indicators and inefficiencies.

-• Deliver superior experiences to all of your users, including employees, partners, and customers, with streamlined, connected processes that reduce manual tasks and response times.
+• Deliver superior experiences to all of your users, including employees, partners, and customers, with better, faster processes.

 Uniting humans, bots, and systems improves speed and agility so you can boost operational efficiency, adapt to changing market conditions and customer demands, and innovate.